-CCC has a feature called SafetyNet that will put any files you have previously backed backed up and then decided to delete into a folder called “_CCC SafetyNet”.
+CCC has a feature called SafetyNet that will put any modified or deleted files you have previously backed into a folder called “_CCC SafetyNet”.
 If you inadvertently deleted a file from your desktop, CCC will remove it from the matching backup folder and put it into the SafetyNet folder should you later decide you didn’t want to delete it.
 It’s quickly recoverable.

 I know many people who use Apples Time Machine.
 This easy to use solution is a standard app with OS X. What is nice about this solution is it is very easy to use and setup.
 This makes the solution effective as people actually use it.
 Better to have some sort of backup than none.
 So why don’t I use it?
 I prefer to have complete control over what files are being backed up and which I decide are not necessary.
 It really comes down to that.
 So don’t feel CCC is a better solution than Time Machine, quite frankly any solution that backs up your data confidently is ideal vs. the alternative of data loss.